chs415009/AI-Cafeteria-Price-Evaluator/README.md

 ## Introduction
 <br/>

-In our daily life, the `price evaluation of the cafeteria meals may differ between individual’s point of view`.
+In our daily life, the price evaluation of the cafeteria meals may differ between individual’s point of view.
 Therefore, it might lead to some unfair and awkward situation.
 To solve this embarrassing problem we decide to develop a model that can `give the most precised and acceptable pricing of the meal based on student restaurants in Taiwan` using computer vision and deep learning techniques. <br/>

-Although a project detecting the price of cafeteria food using YOLOv5, which is a powerful model for computer vision task, has existed, we aim to `reach a higher accuracy` by creating another object detection model to address the pricing problem with a more convincing results.<br/>
+Although a project detecting the price of cafeteria food using YOLOv5, which is a powerful model for computer vision task, has existed, we aim to reach a higher accuracy by creating another object detection model to address the pricing problem with a more convincing results.<br/>

 In our project, we choose `YOLOv7 for our model development`, for its `higher accuracy` and `shorter execution time`.
 We aim to develop a model capable of delivering accurate identification of cafeteria food ite as well as determine